 You’ll want to give the deep conditioning treatment enough time to produce a protective layer around your hair to restore its PH balance and moisture.

-However, you must wait three to five days before dying your hair after conditioning it.
+However, you must wait three to five days before dyeing your hair after conditioning it.
+You can also choose hot oil treatment instead of deep conditioning.

 Does Your Hair Even Need Deep Conditioning?